falcosecurity/falco/ADOPTERS.md

 # Adopters

+Known end users with notable contributions to the project include:
+* AWS
+* IBM
+* Red Hat

+Falco is being used by numerous other companies, both large and small, to build higher layer products and services.
+The list includes but is not limited to:
+* Equinix Metal
+* IEEE
+* Lowes
+* Reckrut
+* Yellow Pepper
+* CTx
+* Utikal
+* Discrete Events
+* Agritech Infra

 This is a list of production adopters of Falco (in alphabetical order):

 * [ASAPP](https://www.asapp.com/) - ASAPP is a pushing the boundaries of fundamental artificial intelligence research.
 We apply our research into AI-Native® products that make organizations, in the customer experience industry, highly productive, efficient, and effective—by augmenting human activity and automating workflows.
 We constantly monitor our workloads against different hazards and FALCO helps us extend our threat monitoring boundaries.